 |

-| English Boom Preserve is one of the many areas that can now be enjoyed by everyone thanks in part to the Camano Island Mosquito Control District.
-The English Boom area was virtually unusable due to a severe mosquito infestation in 1995-96, The infestation affected many residents on the north end of Camano Island and was one of the reasons the mosquito district was formed.
-Mosquito larvae continue to thrive in this area.
-We have mapped mosquito larvae sites and continually monitor and abate mosquitoes using an Integrated Mosquito Management approach.
-Through our abatement activities we have kept the mosquito population in check allowing nearly bite free access to this beautiful part of Camano Island.
+| English Boom Preserve is now largely mosquito-free thanks in part to Camano Island Mosquito Control District.
+The English Boom area was virtually unusable for years after a severe mosquito infestation beginning in 1995.
+The infestation affected many residents on the north end of Camano Island and was one of the reasons the mosquito district was formed.
+Mosquitoes continue to thrive in this area, but we have mapped larval sites and continually monitor and abate mosquitoes using an integrated approach.

 |